 When it comes to interior and exterior features, the Boreas XT shines.
 Exterior features included a Cruisemaster CRS2 axel-less independent suspension, BF Goodrich All-Terrain tires, electric brakes, 100-watt Zamp Obsidian solar panel, and a composite fiberglass exterior among several other features.

-Inside features include 2 cabin doors with windows and screens, roomy sleeping space, 12v/USB power source with battery monitoring gauge, large cabinetry, and Maple FRP interior paneling, Memory Foam Queen bed, and much more.
+Inside features include two cabin doors with windows and screens, roomy sleeping space, 12v/USB power source with battery monitoring gauge, ample cabinetry, and Maple FRP interior paneling, Memory Foam Queen bed, and much more.

 Boreas Campers XT Video Walkthrough